SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    The ways of initializing the wrapper and wrapped value can't be combined.
-   You can either use assignment to specify an initial wrapped value, or your can write arguments after the attribute in parentheses, but not both.
+   You can either use assignment to specify an initial wrapped value, or you can write arguments after the attribute in parentheses, but not both.

 .. assertion:: property-wrapper-mixed-init